Itching on Skin in Pregnancy: Causes, Symptoms, and Cure

 2. Get Worsen at Night

 The itching can get really bad at night and make it hard for you to sleep.
-It mostly happens in the last three months of pregnancy but can start earlier, too.
+It mostly happens in the last three months or 3rd trimester of pregnancy but can start earlier, too.

 3. It Can Appear Anywhere